-If you own your home, you may have considered borrowing against the value of your home.
-This may be in the form of a home equity loan, a home equity line of credit (HELOC), or refinancing your mortgage through a cash-out refinancing option.
+If you own your home, you may consider borrowing against your home’s value.
+You could do this in the form of a home equity loan, a home equity line of credit (HELOC), or by refinancing your mortgage through a cash-out refinancing option.

 401(k) Hardship Withdrawal

 It also may be possible to withdraw funds from your retirement plan.
 Under normal circumstances, a penalty typically is incurred for early withdrawal.
-But that penalty may be waived due to certain types of financial hardship.
+There’s a chance the penalty will get waived due to certain types of financial hardship, but exceptions are limited.

-Making a hardship withdrawal from your retirement account means a missed opportunity for these funds to grow, potentially putting your retirement goals at a disadvantage or requiring you to come up with an alternative catch-up savings strategy.
+Additionally, making a hardship withdrawal from your retirement account means a missed opportunity for these funds to grow.
+This could potentially put your retirement goals at a disadvantage or later require you to come up with an alternative catch-up savings strategy.
 In other words, really pause to think it through before using your 401(k) to pay down debt or put toward current expenses.

-While personal loans can be used for a variety of financial needs, there may be other options to consider depending on your situation.
+While you can use personal loans for a variety of financial needs, there may be other options to consider depending on your situation.
 For example, if you’re a single parent, you might consider seeking out loans for single moms or dads who have sole financial responsibility for their household.
-Here are some other options:
+Here are some other options you might explore:

-• Employer-sponsored hardship programs.
-If you’re facing financial hardship, ask your employer if they have an employee assistance program (EAP).
-Financial assistance might be offered to help employees who have emergency medical bills, whose homes have extensive damage due to fire or flood, or who have experienced a death in the family.
+• Employer-sponsored hardship programs: If you’re facing financial hardship, ask your employer if they have an employee assistance program (EAP).
+Financial assistance might be offered to help employees who have emergency medical bills, who have experienced extensive home damage due to fire or flood, or who have experienced a death in the family.
 Employees will likely have to meet specific qualifications to receive EAP funds.

-• Government programs.
-Federal and state governments list resources on their websites for individuals seeking financial hardship assistance.
-Depending on your circumstances, you may be eligible for certain government programs that could help reduce expenses for food, childcare, utilities, housing, or prescription medication, and others.
+• Government programs: Federal and state governments list resources on their websites for individuals seeking financial hardship assistance.
+Depending on your circumstances, you may be eligible for certain government programs that could help reduce expenses for food, childcare, utilities, housing, prescription medication, and others.